 - Pulp Fiction, Honey Bunny speaks in a Tastes Like Diabetes fashion to Pumpkin until they start their robbery, when she barks out "Any one of you fucking pricks move and I'll execute every motherfucking last one of you!"
 Later, the very business-like Wolf ends a request, "...so, pretty please, with sugar on top, clean the fucking car."
 Also when Marcellus Wallace runs into the man he's been looking for, just by sheer coincidence, his reaction is a single well-timed "Motherfucker".

-- In Kill Bill, O-Ren gives a poisonously sweet, friendly and courteous speech to the Yakuza council about her open-door management philosophy, then finishes it off with an increasingly angered, "Now, if any of you sons of bitches got anything else to say, now's the fucking time!"
+- In Kill Bill, following her execution of Boss Tanaka for disrespecting her heritage, O-Ren gives a poisonously sweet, friendly and courteous speech to the Yakuza council about her open-door management philosophy, then makes it abundantly clear what the price will be for further disrespecting her heritage ("...I collect your fucking head.
+Just like this fucker here."), just before finishing it off with an increasingly angered, "Now, if any of you sons of bitches got anything else to say, now's the fucking time!"

 - Inglourious Basterds has a particularly notable example from a relatively mild word.
 A Gestapo officer discovers in a bar some of the Basterds disguised as German officers with the German actress Bridget von Hammersmark, a British double agent.
 The very Affably Evil Gestapo officer makes this point known and Hammersmark starts to speak, to which he replies "shut up slut".
 For a film that includes many instances of Crosses the Line Twice, that alone got an audible gasp among the audience.